Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 ## Apple Silicon Macs

-If you have an M1-based Mac you need to first follow the [M1 installfest-setup](installfest/installfest-m1.resource.md) first before proceeding to the Intel-based installfest.
+If you have an M1-based Mac you need to first follow the [M1 installfest-setup](installfest/installfest-m1.resource.md) instead of the Intel-based installfest.

 ## Unclear?